The-Collectors/TC/README.md

 ## Helpful Links and Tips

+### General Tips
+0. Careful with renaming.
+Changing name of existing (linked) file will cause a problem.

 ### Frontend Styling
 0. Before start, we will use styled-components for overall styling.
 Therefore, no *.css file will be exist, instead, all styling will included within the corresponding *.js file.
 	- Common (many-used) style will be stored in CommonStyling.js file.